 Do you love a particular colour but aren’t sure what colours might complement it?
-Ever wondered how many of those beautiful colours you can use in your design?
+Ever wondered how to get your brand colours right and know how to use the right colours in your design?
 Wish you shared professional designers’ knowledge on pairing colours?
 You’ve come to the right place!

 In this article, I’m going to let you in on a design school secret on the topic of colour, as well as a primer on how to select colours for your next design project.
 (You’re welcome!)

 Speaking from my own experience, I can say that professional designers do have a natural instinct when it comes to colours.
 In a meeting, we may be able to flip through a book, select a few colours and they go together perfectly – that’s our “design eye” at work.
 It seems effortless, but when I think about it, my design eye was definitely developed through the formal art and design training I had from the beginning.
 In other words, what appears to come naturally to a designer is actually based in real purpose and theory.

 So here’s my explanation of colour theory – understanding this designers’ secret will help you make better colour choices without ever setting foot in design school!